ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-cardinality.md

 <a name="test"></a>

-In a compound primary key the order of the key columns can significantly influence
+In a compound primary key the order of the key columns can significantly influence both:
 - the efficiency of the filtering on secondary key columns in queries, and
 - the compression ratio for the table's data files.